francistw/modified-forgetting-curve/README.md

 Day 105: 42 74 90 98 102 104 105
 ```

-​	Generate the schedule from day 100 to day 105.
+​Generate the schedule from day 100 to day 105.